barrida/effective-java-summary-3rd-edition/README.md

 ## Item 18: Favor composition over inheritance (when one class extends another)

 **Inheritance violates encapsulation unless the superclass’s authors have designed it specifically for the purpose of being extended**

+The superclass’s implementation may change from release to release, and if it does, the subclass may break, even though its code has not been touched.
+As a consequence, a subclass must evolve in tandem with its superclass, unless the superclass’s authors have designed and documented it specifically for the purpose of being extended.

 **How to use composition and forwarding technique**